 Yes, the connection between you and your art collector is valuable.
 But, it is your responsibility (as a small business owner) to stay in touch with your collectors!

 Keep in mind, you have a much better chance at selling to repeat customers than new customers.
 Nurturing the repeat customer (aka collector) relationship is very important.
-It is a known fact in sales, in every industry, that your past buyers are 10x more likely to buy from you again and again than a complete stranger.
+It is a known fact in sales, in every industry, that your past buyers are 10x more likely to buy from you again and again that a complete stranger.
 If you nourish the relationship you have with your past art collectors, you will continue to sell to them again.

 Keep your prices consistent when selling within your art galleries or directly to collectors.
 Although offering up to a 20% discount to repeat collectors is common, lowering your prices beyond that is frowned upon within the industry.
 Pricing your art consistently protects your collector’s investment as well as the market value of your art.